Content on this page requires a newer version of Adobe Flash Player.

 You recently collaborated with Bill Bruford on If Summer Had Its Ghosts.
 What was that experience like?

 Bill called me and wanted to do a trio with Eddie Gomez and myself.
 I thought it sounded interesting.
 I didn’t really know who he was.
 Then I heard some wonderful records he did with Django Bates from England with Earthworks.
 Those are really impressive.
 So, I said "I’ll do that."
 That’s how I got together with Bill.
-Bill wrote all the music.
+Bill wrote most of the music.
 I think I contributed one tune.
 I brushed up on a few of his chords, but it was basically his foray into the jazz world.
 It was a strange combination of people, but I had worked a lot with Eddie.
 Eddie’s been on several of my records.
 I’ve known him for years.

 What do you make of Bruford as a jazz drummer?